2023 Orlando City SC season: CONCACAF Champions League

 Orlando contested the CONCACAF Champions League for the first time in 2023 having qualified as 2022 U.S. Open Cup champions.
 It was the club's second time appearing in continental competition after the 2021 Leagues Cup.

 Leagues Cup

-The third edition of the Leagues Cup will feature every MLS and Liga MX team for the first time with both leagues taking a month-long pause in their respective seasons to complete the "World Cup-style" tournament.
-Orlando City will enter at the group stage as a seeded team.
+The third edition of the Leagues Cup featured every MLS and Liga MX team for the first time with both leagues taking a month-long pause in their respective seasons to complete the "World Cup-style" tournament.
+Orlando City entered at the group stage as a seeded team.